home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 }
 ```

-## Config Flow Handler
+## Flow Handler

-Config flow handlers will handle a single flow.
-A flow contains 1 or more steps.
-When a flow is instantiated by the user, the `init` step will be called.
+Flow handlers will handle a single flow.
+A flow contains one or more steps.
+When a flow is instantiated, the `FlowHandler.init_step` step will be called.
 Each step has three different possible results: "Show Form", "Abort" and "Create Entry".

-At a minimum, each config flow handler will have to define a version number and a step.
-This doens't have to be `init`, as different steps will be called when instantiated by a non-user (ie discovery).
+At a minimum, each flow handler will have to define a version number and a step.
+This doens't have to be `init`, as `async_create_flow` can assign `init_step` depends on diffreent workflow, for example in configuration, `context.source` will be use as `init_step`.

 The bare minimum config flow: